sveltejs/kit/documentation/docs/14-configuration.md

 ### hydrate

 Whether to [hydrate](#ssr-and-javascript-hydrate) the server-rendered HTML with a client-side app.
 (It's rare that you would set this to `false` on an app-wide basis.)

+### methodOverride

+See [HTTP Method Overrides](#routing-endpoints-http-method-overrides).
+An object containing zero or more of the following:

+- `parameter` — query parameter name to use for passing the intended method value
+- `allowed` - array of HTTP methods that can be used when overriding the original request method

 ### package